 Associate Professor of Pharmacology, University of Houston, USA

 Dr. Samina Salim was born and raised in India.
 After obtaining a Ph.D. in Biochemistry from the Aligarh Muslim University, India, she moved to the Karolinska Institute, Stockholm, Sweden for post-doctoral studies and subsequently moved to the United States, and joined the University of Houston (UH) as a research faculty member, a tenure-track Assistant Professor, and later tenured Associate Professor in 2017.
 She leads a successful research program, focused on understanding trauma, studying racism and health disparities.
 She is an active researcher with over 70 publications and is an award-winning scientist, mentor, and teacher.
 Promoting undergraduate research is important to her.
-She was instrumental in setting up Asghar Memorial Undergraduate Summer Research Fellowship at UH.
+Dr. Salim was instrumental in setting up the Asghar Memorial Undergraduate Summer Research Fellowship at UH.
 Dr. Salim is an author, a poet, an artist, and a social activist.
 She is the founding President of the non-profit organization AligsCare, which delivers cancer care to the underserved communities in India.